 You will find the submission site and instructions for submitting your essay in the Assessments area of the BIOL10000 Blackboard site.
 Should you have any technical difficulties uploading your file you should submit an eLearning enquiry through Blackboard (a tab can be found on the left-hand side of the tutorial unit site) or contact the Student Support Office.

 Semester 1 Poster Assignment

 Towards the end of Semester 1, you will choose a topic for a group poster in consultation with your Academic Tutor.
 As part of a group, you will research the topic, design, and prepare a digital poster for submission to your Tutor by an agreed deadline prior to Thursday of week 10.
-Further information and instructions are available from the BIOL10000 Blackboard site.
+Further information and instructions will available from the BIOL10000 Blackboard site.

 Semester 2: Developing Programme-specific Skills

 As in Semester 1, this schedule doesn’t contain the dates and times of your small group tutorial sessions, which will be arranged by your Academic Tutor.